py4j/py4j/py4j-web/getting_started.rst

   >>> stack.getInternalList()
   [u'First item', u'Second item']

-As you can see, lists created on the JVM act like Python strings: you can use the ``[]`` operator and the usual list methods like ``len`` and ``append``.
+As you can see, lists created on the JVM act like Python lists: you can use the ``[]`` operator and the usual list methods like ``len`` and ``append``.
 Notice that when you change the list on the Python side, it is also changed on the Java side.
 Now try to slice the list: